Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

-After Lubetzky and Sly proved the cutoff for simple and non-backtracking random walks on random regular graphs, Ben Hamou and Salez proved the cutoff for the non-backtracking walk on random graphs with a given degree sequence, ie the configuration model \cite{benhamou2017cutoff}.
-This case is also considered in \cite{berestycki2018random}, in which Berestycki, Lyons, Peres and Sly prove the cutoff, for both the simple and non-backtracking walks on the giant component of an Erdös Renyi random graph as well as for the configuration model.
+After Lubetzky and Sly proved the cutoff for simple and non-backtracking random walks on random regular graphs, Ben-Hamou and Salez proved the cutoff for the non-backtracking walk on random graphs with a given degree sequence, i.e. the configuration model \cite{benhamou2017cutoff}.
+This case is also considered in \cite{berestycki2018random}, in which Berestycki, Lyons, Peres and Sly prove the cutoff, for both the simple and non-backtracking walks on the giant component of an Erd\H{o}s-R\'enyi random graph as well as for the configuration model.
 In the case of the simple random walk, the starting point is not uniform but needs to be typical.
-For Erdös Renyi random graphs, the worst-case mixing time had been established to be $O((\log n)^{2})$ by Fountoulakis and Reed \cite{fountoulakis2008evolution} and Benjamini, Kosma and Wormald \cite{benjamini2014mixing}, while in the configuration model cutoff was obtained subsequently by Ben Hamou, Lubetzky and Peres in \cite{benhamou2019comparing}.
+For Erd\H{o}s-R\'enyi random graphs, the worst-case mixing time had been established to be $O((\log n)^{2})$ by Fountoulakis and Reed \cite{fountoulakis2008evolution} and Benjamini, Kozma and Wormald \cite{benjamini2014mixing}, while in the configuration model cutoff was obtained subsequently by Ben-Hamou, Lubetzky and Peres in \cite{benhamou2019comparing}.
 Models of random non-backtracking chains have also been considered by Bordenave, Caputo and Salez: \cite{bordenave2018random} considers the non-backtracking walk on directed configuration models, while \cite{bordenave2019cutoff} considers the case of a stochastic matrix in which the entries of each row are permuted uniformly at random.
 In \cite{conchon2022cutoff}, Conchon-Kerjan considers random walks on random lifts of weighted graphs which are not reversible.
 Let us also mention the work of Hermon and Olesker-Taylor \cite{hermon2021cutoff,hermon2021cutofftriangular} on random walks on random Cayley graphs of Abelian groups.
-A model similar to ours is the $PS$ model, introduced by Chatterjee and Diaconis \cite{chatterjee2020speeding} and shown to exhibit cutoff at entropic time by Ben Hamou and Peres \cite{benhamou2023cutoff}.
+A model similar to ours is the $PS$ model, introduced by Chatterjee and Diaconis \cite{chatterjee2020speeding} and shown to exhibit cutoff at entropic time by Ben-Hamou and Peres \cite{benhamou2023cutoff}.

-Some recent works investigate the case of random graphs with community structures: in \cite{benhamou2020threshold}, Ben Hamou proves a phase transition for the cutoff of the non-backtracking random walk on a random graph with two communities.
+Some recent works investigate the case of random graphs with community structures: in \cite{benhamou2020threshold}, Ben-Hamou proves a phase transition for the cutoff of the non-backtracking random walk on a random graph with two communities.
 A extension of this result for the simple random walk was obtained by Hermon, Šarković and Sousi \cite{hermon2022cutoff} who also consider a second model of random graphs allowing more communities.